hg/gitea-comment/README.md

 # `drone-gitea-comment`

-This is a basic Docker image that allows you to leave comments in Gitea pull requests from Drone pipelines, on success or failure.
+This is a basic Docker image that allows you to leave comments in Gitea or Forgejo pull requests from Drone or Woodpecker pipelines, on success or failure.
 I didn't like existing alternatives because the program itself is super simple, and they pulled in heavy runtimes such as .NET to run just a couple of dozen lines of code.

 ## Usage